hello-lab/JailBreaking/Readme.md

-# NeuralNet
+# NeuralNet-Seminar

 ![Project Logo](workshop.png)

 ## Overview
-I was given the task to lead a group to give a presentation on Ethical AI.
+I was given the task to lead a group to conduct a seminar on Ethical AI.

-  Which was further subdivided in these topics.
+  Which was subdivided in these topics.

     Lectures (AI Company Problems)
       1. Biasing